microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 Choose Appropriate Parallel Algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-LightGBM provides 3 distributed learning algorithms.
+LightGBM provides 3 distributed learning algorithms now.

 +--------------------+---------------------------+
 | Parallel Algorithm | How to Use                |